 A life in Music.

-David Michael Wolff is now in his eighth season as Principal Conductor and Artistic Director of the Carolina Philharmonic.
+David Michael Wolff is now in his ninth season (2018/19) as Principal Conductor and Artistic Director of the Carolina Philharmonic.
 Under Maestro Wolff’s leadership, the orchestra has rapidly grown from a small chamber orchestra into one of the leading symphony orchestras in the region.
 Two of the Philharmonic’s first concerts were at Carnegie Hall’s Weill Hall, and in the past few years the orchestra has come full circle with a meaningful partnership with the famed hall, bringing its education programs to the children of North Carolina.
 Along the way, Wolff was asked to create an interactive orchestral experience program for K-2 students called Encore!
 Kids, now serving thousands of children annually.

 Wolff is now also the Principal Conductor & Artistic Director of Orchestra 2100, serving Washington, DC and Virginia.

 Wolff made his orchestral début as piano soloist at the age of twelve, and just three years later entered college.
-A full scholarship student at the University of Washington on full scholarship majoring in Romance Languages and Piano Performance.
-After obtaining his Master’s Degree in NYC under the direction of Byron Janis, celebrated pupil of Vladimir Horowitz, Wolff took up the baton.
-Three years of study in Rome led to performances throughout Italy, conducting opera and symphonic works, as well as leading piano concertos from the keyboard.
+A full scholarship student at the University of Washington, Wolff majored in Piano Performance while also pursuing a second major in Romance Languages.
+After obtaining his Master’s Degree at The Manhattan School of Music under the direction of Byron Janis, celebrated pupil of Vladimir Horowitz, Wolff took up the baton.
+Three years of study in Rome led to performances throughout Italy both as pianist and conductor.

 Along the way, Wolff won numerous prizes in international competitions, including grand prize in the Naomi Management International Competition in New York City.
-Hundreds of performances across North America, Europe and Asia solidified his reputation as one of the foremost performing artists of his generation.
-He has appeared over a dozen times at Carnegie Hall, both as pianist and conductor.
+Hundreds of performances across North America, Europe and Asia have solidified his reputation as one of the foremost performing artists of his generation.
+He has appeared numerous times at Carnegie Hall, both as pianist and conductor.
 Wolff resides in Pinehurst, NC with this wife and daughter.